networknext/next/docs/source/complex_server_example.rst

 	    return 1;
 	}

-The overridden malloc and free functions with the server context including our custom allocator:
+The overridden malloc and free functions are now called with the server context including our custom allocator:

 .. code-block:: c++